joeappleton18/advanced-database-systems-2021/sessions/week_1/README.md

 ## Relational Database

 In your first year, you were introduced to the concept of relational databases.
-In a relational database, data is stored tables.
-Conceptually, the data is stored much in the same way as a spreadsheet.
+In a relational database data is stored tables.
+Conceptually, the data is represented much in the same way as a spreadsheet.
 For instance, a student table could something like this:

 | #   | Student Name |
 | --- | ------------ |